freqtrade/freqtrade/docs/includes/pairlists.md

 Filters low-value coins which would not allow setting stoplosses.

-Namely, pairs are blacklisted if the stop price would be the same as 99% of the stop price due to precision rounding on the exchange.
+Namely, pairs are blacklisted if a variance of one percent or more in the stop price would be caused by precision rounding on the exchange, i.e. `rounded(spot_price) <= rounded(spot_price * 0.99)`.
+The idea is to avoid coins with a value VERY close to their lower trading boundary, not allowing setting of proper stoploss.

+!!!
+Tip "PerformanceFilter is pointless for futures trading"
+    The above does not apply to shorts.
+And for longs, in theory the trade will be liquidated first.

 !!!
 Warning "Backtesting"
     `PrecisionFilter` does not support backtesting mode using multiple strategies.